Koʻolau Range: Honolulu Volcanics

 After hundreds of thousands of years of dormancy, Koʻolau volcano began to erupt again.
 Some thirty eruptions over the past 500,000 years or so have created many of the landmarks around eastern Oʻahu, such as Diamond Head, Koko Head (Hanauma Bay), Koko Crater, Punchbowl Crater, Tantalus, and Āliapaʻakai, and are collectively known as the Honolulu Volcanic Series, or simply Honolulu Volcanics.
 According to the US Geological Survey, the most recent eruptions in this series of activity occurred between about 70,000 to 100,000 years ago.
 There is a possibility that Koʻolau volcano could erupt again; however, the chance of such an eruption occurring in "our lifetimes, or even those of many future generations" is remote.

 History

-The Ko‘olau Range is the erosion of remnants of a massive shield volcano, but estimates show evidence that it erupted approximately 2.5 million years ago.

-Though during the ancient period, the Ko‘olau Range became a sacred area for the Native Hawaiians.
 In 1795, the newly-formed Hawaiian Kingdom conducted a battle resulting in the triumphant conquest of O'ahu on the range within part of the Nu‘uanu Pali Lookout, under the command of Kamehameha the Great, as his troops forced all of the warriors up the valley to fall to their deaths below the cliffs.

 The Ko‘olau Range was designated in 1972 as a National Natural Landmark.